Commemoration of Tadeusz Kościuszko: Switzerland

 The Solothurn house that was Kościuszko's last residence, now houses a Kościuszko Museum, open to the public at certain stated times.

 There is also a road named for him in Vezia (canton Ticino, near Lugano), where his embalmed heart rested for some decades following his death, Kościuszko having in his will left it to Emilia Morosini, née Zeltner-Peri.
 His heart was later moved to the Polish Museum in Rapperswil through the engagement of Arrigo Boito, composer and librettist to Giuseppe Verdi, both of whom were friends of the Morosini-Negroni family.

 Australia

 Polish explorer Count Paweł Edmund Strzelecki named the highest mountain in Australia, Mount Kosciuszko.
 The mountain is the central feature of Kosciuszko National Park.

 There is a Kosciusko Avenue in Geelong, and one in Canberra, the capital of Australia.

 Elsewhere

-There are also streets named for Kościuszko in Saint Petersburg, Russia; downtown Belgrade, Serbia (Ulica Tadeuša Košćuška); Budapest, Hungary (Kosciuszkó Tádé utca); and Vilnius, Lithuania (Kosciuškos gatvė).
+There are also streets named for Kościuszko in Saint Petersburg, Russia; downtown Belgrade, Serbia (Ulica Tadeuša Košćuška); Budapest (Kosciuszkó Tádé utca); and Vilnius, Lithuania (Kosciuškos gatvė).

-A small street is named for Kościuszko in Rio de Janeiro, Brazil.
+A small street is named for Kościuszko in Rio de Janeiro.

 A Kościuszko monument in Minsk, Belarus, was dedicated in 2005.

 Kościuszko is mentioned in Lord Byron's poem Age of Bronze in the line "That sound that crashes in the tyrant's ear --- Kosciusko!".
-Jules Verne in Twenty Thousand Leagues Under the Sea included Kościuszko's portrait in Captain Nemo's study.
+Jules Verne in Twenty Thousand Leagues Under the Seas included Kościuszko's portrait in Captain Nemo's study.